courtneyzhan/deco3801-group-project/README.md

 **Verdict**: Not for this group project but I am 100% doing something with this in the summer holidays 🤧

 ## React Native
+**Abandoned**: 05-Aug-2021
+Group decided to pursue a web-app.
+No need for React Native.